shubhodeepMitra/EasyPg/README.md

-Template used from Markups (http://www.markups.io), NO RIGHTS have been VIOLATED the former used MIT license for its template.
+Template used from Markups (http://www.markups.io),  the former used MIT license for its template.